 The internship is specifically geared toward undergraduates, as interns attend seminars about choosing career paths and applying to graduate school.
 However, if you feel this experience would be a good fit for you, especially if you are interested in applying to graduate school in the future, you are welcome to apply.

 What are you looking for in prospective interns?
 How competitive is the selection process?

 The only specific qualification is to have completed at least your sophomore year in college.
-However, we are also looking for strong students who have an interest in and some experience with psychological research.
-Most of our interns have worked in a professor's lab or conducted independent study research projects before coming to The Family Institute at Northwestern University.
-For summer 2012, we received over 100 applications and selected 10 interns.
+We are also looking for strong students who have an interest in psychological research.
+Most of our interns have worked in a professor's lab or conducted independent study research projects before this internship; however, this is not required.
+Our summer 2014 internship received 102 completed applications for 8 available positions.

 What are the projects on which interns will be working?
 What types of tasks will interns have?

 Each intern works on a specific project under the supervision of a member of the research staff, meeting regularly with the principal investigator (PI) and/or research project manager.

 Please check back once Summer 2016 information is available.

 Interns attend about 5 hours of professional development activities as a group each week, including presentations by research faculty members, meetings with professionals in the field, discussions about the graduate school application process, and graduate student panels.
 The Family Institute also hosts an informal lunch for all of the interns each week.
 The other 25 hours each week are devoted to interns’ specific projects or labs.
 This may include lab meetings, individual work, and/or collaborative tasks.

 The internship is research-focused and does not provide clinical experience.
 However, interns will have the opportunity to meet clinicians from various fields and learn about therapy.